michelfernandez/cove/site/content/english/imprint.md

 ---
-title: Skribble – Impressum
+title: Skribble – Imprint
-description: Skribble wird von der BlockSigner AG betrieben.
-Skribble hat es sich zum Ziel gesetzt Vertragsprozesse zu digitalisieren.
-Seit der Gründung 2018 arbeitet ein wachsendes Team von Trust Shapern auf diese Zukunft hin.
+description: Skribble is operated by BlockSigner AG.
+Skribble has made it its goal to digitalize contract processes.
+In 2018 we formed a team of Trust Shapers that has been working towards this future.
 draft: false
 slug: imprint
 type: narrow